Clinical Medical Assisting Short-Term Technical Certificate

 Clinical Medical Assistants are multi-skilled allied healthcare professionals who may administer medications, assist with minor procedures, record vital signs, take medical histories, prepare patients and rooms for examinations, handle laboratory specimens, and provide patient education.
 Clinical medical assistants act as supporting staff working alongside doctors and nurses to educate and help with patient care.

-The primary goal of the Clinical Medical Assisting short-term certificate program is to prepare students to successfully enter the workforce as a medical assistant, with the relevant academic knowledge and technical skill to become nationally certified.
+The primary goal of the Clinical Medical Assisting Short-Term Technical Certificate program is to prepare students to successfully enter the workforce as a medical assistant, with the relevant academic knowledge and technical skill to become nationally certified.
 In addition, students in the program will be responsive to the needs of the community and the role of the medical assistant will serve in meeting those needs.

 Completion of this certificate will provide a pathway for non-credentialed medical assistants currently working in the field to receive formal training and education to successfully meet the eligibility criteria to apply for national certification through the National Healthcareer Association to become a Certified Clinical Medical Assistant (CCMA).